prometheus/prometheus/docs/configuration/alerting_rules.md

 ```

 The optional `for` clause causes Prometheus to wait for a certain duration
-between first encountering a new expression output vector element (like an
-instance with a high HTTP error rate) and counting an alert as firing for this
-element.
-Elements that are active, but not firing yet, are in pending state.
+between first encountering a new expression output vector element and counting an alert as firing for this element.
+In this case, Prometheus will check that the alert continues to be active during each evaluation for 10 minutes before firing the alert.
+Elements that are active, but not firing yet, are in the pending state.

 The `labels` clause allows specifying a set of additional labels to be attached
 to the alert.
 Any existing conflicting labels will be overwritten.
 The label
 values can be templated.

-The `annotations` clause specifies another set of labels that are not
-identifying for an alert instance.
-They are used to store longer additional
-information such as alert descriptions or runbook links.
-The annotation values
-can be templated.
+The `annotations` clause specifies a set of informational labels that can be used to store longer additional information such as alert descriptions or runbook links.
+The annotation values can be templated.

 #### Templating